-For the majority of my clients, pay per click campaigns are needed and they’re working.
+For the majority of my clients, pay-per-click campaigns are needed and they’re working.
 Why?
-Because we’re working with our PPC partners, EverEffect, and our clients to:
+Because we’re working with our clients to:

 - hone in on relevant keyword combinations (organic and paid) for PPC campaigns

 - spend time on figuring out how to decrease their cost per acquisition (CPA)

 - allocate a budget for PPC campaigns each month

 In other words, PPC works, but it takes time to really show results, like any other successful marketing tactic.

 Part of this process is identifying which keywords are working for competitors and having a better understanding of the competitive landscape.
 We worked with Ispionage, a great search marketing tool, to create an infographic about how PPC campaigns can enhance your inbound marketing strategy.
 Along the way, we found some great stats about why PPC is working for everyone from Mom & Pop shops to huge corporations (and why Ispionage is facilitating those campaigns).